alexfernandez/prototypes/README.md

 # prototypes

-Some common prototypes for node.js.
+Some common prototypes for node.js: string.startsWith(),
+object.countProperties() and more.
+Functions are added using Object.defineProperty() to avoid polluting new objects.

 ## Installation